Okayama Planet Search Program

 The Okayama Planet Search Program (OPSP) was started in 2001 with the goal of spectroscopically searching for planetary systems around stars.
-It reported on the detection of 3 new extrasolar planets: (18 Delphini b, xi Aql b, and 41 Lyncis b), around intermediate-mass G and K giants 18 Delphini, Xi Aquilae, and HD 81688.
-Also, it updated the orbital parameters of HD 104985 b, the first planet discovered around the G giants from the survey, by using the data collected during the past six years.
+It reported on the detection of 3 new extrasolar planets: (Arion, Fortitudo, and Arkas), around intermediate-mass G and K giants Musica, Libertas, and Intercrus.
+Also, it updated the orbital parameters of Meztli, the first planet discovered around the G giants from the survey, by using the data collected during the past six years.
 Since 2001, it has been conducting a precise Doppler survey of about 300 G and K giants using a 1.88m telescope, the High Dispersion Echelle Spectrograph (HIDES), and an iodine absorption cell I2 cell at the Okayama Astrophysical Observatory (OAO).